Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 Write a function `compare` that takes two arguments, two numbers.
 The function has the following behavior:
 * If the first item is greater than the second, the function returns `True`.
-* If the first argument is smaller or equal to the second, the functionr returns `False`.
+* If the first argument is smaller or equal to the second, the function returns `False`.

 Example inputs and outputs: